rawgraphs/rawgraphs-app/README.md

 ##Documentation and Support

 Documentation and FAQs about how to use Raw can be found on the [offical website](http://raw.densitydesign.org).
 Development documentation will be available soon on the Wiki of this repository.

-Google Group link

-##Contribution and extentions
+Sorry for this.

 ##Libraries

-Raw has been developed using a lot of cool stuff:
+Raw has been developed using a lot of cool stuff available out there:

 [angular.js](https://github.com/angular/angular.js)
 [angular-ui](https://github.com/angular-ui)